By Joe Casey

 Is that all there is?
 Is this what I worked so hard all those years for?

-In his excellent book, Falling Upward, Richard Rohr an outspoken, controversial Franciscan priest, characterizes the second-half of life as being about a spiritual transition of connecting to a deeper purpose and meaning in life.
+In his excellent book, Falling Upward, Richard Rohr a Franciscan priest, characterizes the second half of life as being about a spiritual transition of connecting to a deeper purpose and meaning in life.
 It’s more about others, and the contributions you make to the lives of others.

 It involves taking stock of areas such as: